samyapp/laravel-external-authentication/README.md

 ## Authenticating Users

-RemoteAuthGuard can work with your app's user model in one of the following ways:
+ExternalAuthGuard can work with your app's user model in one of the following ways:

 1. Users exist within your app (the configured user provider can retrieve one that matches the credentials) and authentication fails if credential attributes do not match an existing user.